!KO-G!NUING-TARA (LYNX), WIFE OF THE DAWN'S-HEART STAR, JUPITER

 The same paradox exists in our own collective's relationship with an artist.
 The collective simultaneously reveres, co-opts, and devalues Picasso's art, for example, by turning it into investment property.

 This myth arose in an ancient hunter-gatherer culture, but is sophisticated about how consciousness arises, and about the tension between consciousness and the collective.
 It is not a one-off: another quite different Bushman myth explores the same tension.
-There is strong internal evidence that this latter story is very old: many details of its content indicate that some version of it was the precursor of a myth from Ancient Egypt.
+There is internal evidence that this latter story is very old: many details of its content indicate that some version of it was the precursor of a myth from Ancient Egypt.

 From Bleek and Lloyd.